trimstray/nginx-admins-handbook/doc/RULES.md

   > We currently don't have the ability to control TLS 1.3 cipher suites without support from the NGINX to use new API (that is why today, you cannot specify the TLSv1.3 ciphersuites, applications still have to adapt).
 NGINX isn't able to influence that so at this moment all available ciphers are always on (also if you disable potentially weak cipher from NGINX).
 On the other hand the ciphers in TLSv1.3 have been restricted to only a handful of completely secure ciphers by leading crypto experts.

   > Mozilla recommends leaving the default ciphers for TLSv1.3 and not explicitly enabling them in the configuration (TLSv1.3 doesn't require any particular changes).
 This is one of the changes: we need to know is that the cipher suites are fixed unless an application explicitly defines TLS 1.3 cipher suites.
 Thus, all of your TLSv1.3 connections will use `AES-256-GCM`, `ChaCha20`, then `AES-128-GCM`, in that order.
+I also recommend relying on OpenSSL because for TLS 1.3 the cipher suites are fixed so setting them will not affect (you will automatically use those three ciphers).

   > By default, OpenSSL 1.1.1* with TLSv1.3 disable `TLS_AES_128_CCM_SHA256` and `TLS_AES_128_CCM_8_SHA256` ciphers.
-In my opinion, `ChaCha20+Poly1305` or `AES/GCM` are very efficient in the most cases; the latter is fast because the hardware provides dedicated opcodes that implement both AES itself (`aesenc`, `aesenclast` on x86 CPU).
-If you want to use above ciphers (for example on constrained systems which are usually constrained for everything) see [TLSv1.3 and CCM ciphers](doc/HELPERS.md#tlsv13-and-ccm-ciphers).
+In my opinion, `ChaCha20+Poly1305` or `AES/GCM` are very efficient in the most cases; the latter is fast because the hardware provides dedicated opcodes that implement both `AES` itself (`aesenc`, `aesenclast` on x86 CPU).
+If you want to use above ciphers (for example on constrained systems which are usually constrained for everything) see [TLSv1.3 and `CCM` ciphers](doc/HELPERS.md#tlsv13-and-ccm-ciphers).
+But remember: `GCM` should be considered superior to `CCM` for most applications that require authenticated encryption.

   > For TLS 1.2 you should consider disable weak ciphers without forward secrecy like ciphers with `CBC` algorithm.
 Using them also reduces the final grade because they don't use ephemeral keys.
 In my opinion you should use ciphers with `AEAD` (TLS 1.3 supports only these suites) encryption because they don't have any known weaknesses.